 The IntelliQoS service dynamically limits the bandwidth of the 'downloading' client (or several clients combined) until the total bandwidth occupied by all devices is 80% or less of the Internet bandwidth available.
 IntelliQoS removes the speed limit from the 'downloading' clients as soon as the bandwidth is free.

 IntelliQoS does not apply to hosts and subnets for which the speed limit is specified individually (according to the article Internet Speed limitation of connected devices) but takes into account the bandwidth they occupy.
 That is, if you specify 80% or more of the total channel for specific hosts, they can use it for any task (including torrents or others), and IntelliQoS will not make any restrictions to them.
 But in this case, if static hosts have occupied more than 80% of the Internet bandwidth, the rest of the network hosts running torrents will be restricted, even if their speed is 1 Kbps because the IntelliQoS function will take action.
 Keep this in mind when designing your network!

 5. Let's make sure the IntelliQoS feature is working correctly.

 5.1.
 You need to run the torrent client on a host in the LAN.
 On the 'Device lists' page, click on the entry of this host.
 In the 'Running interactive applications' section, when torrents are working, the system will automatically detect 'torrent' and 'p2p' traffic types.

 5.2.
-The speed of the torrent client will not be limited if there are no other network members who request the bandwidth from the ISP.
+The torrent client's speed will not be limited if there are no other network members who request the bandwidth from the ISP.

 5.3.
-If you run some bandwidth-sensitive traffic on a nearby host, such as a video on youtube, we will see that the bandwidth for the torrent client host will dynamically decrease.
+If you run some bandwidth-sensitive traffic on a nearby host, such as a video on youtube, we will see that the torrent client host's bandwidth will dynamically decrease.